Configuration

 Using Configuration Files

-Configuration files can be used with both the GUI and CLI versions of the installer:
+Configuration files can be used with both the GUI and CLI versions of the installer.
+They provide a simple way to replicate and share installation setups.
+For detailed usage, refer to the GUI Configuration and CLI Configuration pages.

 Configuration File Format

-The installer uses TOML format for configuration files.
-Here is an example:
+The installer uses the TOML format for configuration files.
+Every line is optional; you only need to include the parameters you want to configure.

 target = ["all"]